flexdashboardPlotly is a flexible framework for producing interactive graphics; it

 Interactivity in bar charts is kinda neat, but needs a bit more justification – you can zoom, which helps in some cases, or you could build in some addition information in hover text.

-You can convert a ggplot
+You can convert a ggplot object straight to an

-interactive graphic using ggplotly
+interactive graphic using ggplotly.

 For example, the code below recreates our scatterplot using

-followed by ggplotly
+ggplot followed by ggplotly.

 scatter_ggplot =